BelledonneCommunications/flexisip-account-manager/INSTALL.md

 To know more about the web server configuration part, you can directly [visit the official Laravel installation documentation](https://laravel.com/docs/).

+⚠️ The Account Manager is handling files upload, please ensure that you raised `upload_max_filesize` and `post_max_size` to a reasonable number in your `php.ini` file to prevent file upload errors.

 # 3. .env file configuration

 Complete all the variables in the `.env` file (from the `.env.example` one if you setup the instance manually) or by overwriting them in your Docker or web-server configuration.